RockHong/vim-env/GeneralVimHelp.md

 can jump to any tab by using ngt, where n is the index of the tab (beginning with one).

 If you map :tabn and :tabp to your F7/F8 keys you can easily switch between files.

+if you already have existing buffers, you can :tabnew, and in the new tab enter :b2 , for example.

 ###Not tabs
 To see a list of current buffers, I use  :ls